The ultimate guide to choose the right kite size!

 Kite size chart

-Getting the the right size of kite for all the conditions is hard.
+Getting the right size of kite for all the conditions is hard.
 A kite size chart like below can help you a lot to give a feeling of the range of the kite.
 This in combination with your own body weight and the wind speed gives the perfect kite size.

-How does a kite size chart work
+How does a kite size chart work?